Open-LinaOS-Foundation/LinaOS/Documentation/dev-tools/kunit/index.rst

 What is KUnit?
 ==============

-KUnit is a lightweight unit testing and mocking framework for the Linux kernel.
+KUnit is a lightweight unit testing and mocking framework for the LinaOS kernel.

 KUnit is heavily inspired by JUnit, Python's unittest.mock, and Googletest/Googlemock for C++.
 KUnit provides facilities for defining unit test